nus-cs2103-AY2021S2/tp/docs/UserGuide.md

   banana with an expiry date of 20 March 2021.
   * `reminder 5 days` returns the chocolate only.
   * `reminder 2 weeks` returns both the chocolate and the banana.
+  <br></br>
+* `reminder -7 days` returns a list containing all items that has been expired for 7 days.
+* `reminder 2 weeks` returns a list containing all items that has been expired for 2 weeks.
+* Given today is 30 March 2021, and the inventory has 2 items: apple with expiry date of 27 March 2021 and banana with an expiry date of 20 March 2021.
+  * `reminder -5 days` returns the apple only.
+  * `reminder -2 weeks` returns both the apple and the banana.

 ### 3.8.
 Sorting items : `sort` <a name = "sort"></a>